pwnd2e/Palera1n.sh/README.md

 # Repos
 All repos work because it uses normal Procursus and not rootless.
 - [ios15](https://www.2escustomservices.com/iOS15) You can add this repo for tweaks that wont bork your idevice
-- [ios16](https://www.2escustomservices.com/iOS16) You can add this repo for tweaks that wont bork your idevice

 # Credits